Online SoTL Scholars Course

 Statement of Interest (300 words max)

-Provide a statement of interest that describes 1) an area of interest that focuses on some aspect of student learning and/or teaching at KSU, and 2) your interest in engaging in the Scholarship of Teaching and Learning.
+Provide a statement of interest that describes 1) an area of interest that focuses on some aspect of student learning and/or teaching at KSU, and 2) your interest in and commitment to engaging in the Scholarship of Teaching and Learning.
 If you have a project in mind, please be sure to describe any progress on the project (e.g., Are you just beginning to conceptualize your project or are you ready to collect data?
 Is this a follow-up to previous work you have done?).

 Description of Practical Goals for Participation (200 words max)